 Phone:+1 (407) 909-9350

-Daryl White is the Vice President of Global Licensing and Business Development at Falcon’s Beyond.
+Daryl White is the Executive Vice President of Global Licensing and Business Development at Falcon’s Beyond.
 In this role, he is responsible for actively sourcing licensing opportunities as well as nurturing existing relationships with our licensing partners.
 He champions the day-to-day operations of the Falcon’s Licensing intellectual property portfolio and identifies, develops, coordinates, and implements business development plans designed to attract new business opportunities.
 Daryl represents Falcon’s Beyond at virtual and in-person trade shows and events to connect with potential buyers and clients.

 Daryl served in the same capacity for Falcon’s Creative Group for nearly four years before officially moving into his role at Falcon’s Beyond.
 Prior to joining Falcon’s, Daryl served as president of CAVU Designwerks, a company he co-owned that specializes in ride system development.
 He was Director of Engineering, Parts and Services Division at Dynamic Attractions for two and a half years, prior to CAVU.
 His responsibilities at Dynamic Attractions included managing projects and business relationships while collaborating with the sales team to develop and present amusement ride proposals to clients worldwide.